-Director Rodrigo Sorogoyen’s camera placement and movement works together with a pulsing score to keep tension ramped up for most of the movie.
+Director Rodrigo Sorogoyen’s camera placement and movement work together with a pulsing score to keep tension ramped up for most of the movie.

-The Realm might rub some people the wrong way but when you’re skewering politics that is to be expected.
-By the time the films final scene rolls around and the audience is spoken to both on screen and in real life, your view of Manuel may well be a conflicted one, but maybe that’s the point.
-When the credits roll you may find yourself questioning how you felt about him throughout, but that’s definitely the point.
+The Realm might rub some people the wrong way, but that is to be expected when you’re skewering politics.
+By the time the film’s final scene rolls around, the audience is spoken to both on-screen and in real life, your view of Manuel may well be conflicted, but maybe that’s the point.
+When the credits roll, you may find yourself questioning how you felt about him throughout, but that’s definitely the point.